Christopher Reeve in the 80's.

 Thoughts About Christopher Reeve

 I miss my friend Christopher Reeve.
-It is difficult to believe that this world has been without him now for nearly seven years.
+It is difficult to believe that this world has been without him now for 20 years.
 His spirit is very strong, and his tremendously powerful and positive impact on the world is forever.

 Chris is my Hero, my Inspiration and the Symbol of Hope in my blessed life.
 He has taught me a whole new meaning of Family, Strength, Determination and a Positive Attitude.
 I am reminded each day when I look at the photo of Chris and me of how fortunate I am to be able to get out of bed and make each day count.